 Mobal: The only option with data + voice

-With the Mobal voice + data SIM, when your 7GB is up, data is still available at slower speeds.
+Product notes: With the Mobal voice + data SIM, when your 7GB is up, data is still available at slower speeds.
 Top-ups can be purchased.
 60-, 90-day and long-term packages also possible.
-If you’re traveling from China, you have access to a range of other prepaid packages.
 Free shipping to many countries, or airport pick-up at Narita or Haneda, as well as Fukuoka, Kansai, Nagoya and Sendai airports and downtown Tokyo and Osaka.

 Sakura Mobile

-Sakura Mobile SIM cards come pre-activated, so you simply plug and play.
-Longer- and shorter-term SIM deals are also available.
+Sakura Mobile SIM cards are priced differently depending on whether you want 4G or 4G/5G coverage.
+A wide range of longer- and shorter-term SIM deals are also available.
 Fair usage applies to data.

 IIJmio